 It has become a truism to say that diversity (in racial/ethnic group membership, gender identity/expression, language, etc.) is something to be cultivated and valued.
-Many reasons may be cited for this – ranging from moral or social justice concerns to practical or economic motivations – given that our world increasingly requires us to work and interact with those who may be different from us on some dimension.
+Many reasons may be cited for this – ranging from moral or social justice concerns to practical or economic motivations – given that our varied and global world increasingly requires us to work and interact with those who may be different from us.

 A focus on diversity is particularly important for students of psychology, since psychology is the study of human experience and humans are incredibly diverse.